hyundai-robotics/doc-hi6-operation/7-system/5-application-parameter/README.md

 <br>

 {% hint style="info" %}
-For items not covered in this manual, please refer to the “Function Manual” for each separate application function.
+For items not covered in this manual, please refer to the "Function Manual" for each separate application function.
 {% endhint %}